Lambert, Oklahoma

 Lambert is a town in Alfalfa County, Oklahoma, United States.
-The population was six at the 2010 census.
+The population was 5 at the time of the 2020 Census.

 History

 The town of Lambert was named after Ambrose Lambert, who owned the original townsite.
 Lambert is contiguous to the similar small community of Yewed directly to its east.
 Part of the area known as the Cherokee Outlet, Lambert was originally part of Woods County after 1893 until the time of statehood in 1907, when the area became part of newly formed Alfalfa County.